 When I share Japanese recipes here on my blog, I try to keep them as authentic as possible so that I can show you the true taste of Japanese food in Japan.

-For this dish, you can make it into vegetarian or vegan by omitting chicken and egg (for vegan) and replace them with all kinds of root vegetables such as carrots, radish, turnips, etc. If you want to add in leafy or soft vegetable, add it toward the end of cooking so you won’t overcook them.
+For this dish, you can make it into vegetarian or vegan by omitting chicken and egg (for vegan) and replace them with all kinds of root vegetables such as carrots, radish, turnips, etc. If you want to add in leafy or soft vegetables, add them toward the end of cooking so you won’t overcook them.

 - ½ cup water